vcz-fr/TheFollowUp/_posts/2016/12/2016-12-08-pate-croute-champrionship-2016.md

     url: "https://twitter.com/pate_croute/status/805857761187786753"
     dead: false

-tweet: "How am I even going to explain that one away?"
+message: "How am I even going to explain that one away?"
 ---